-The area of System Modeling and Simulation saw growth in a new paradigm: Thinking of a product as a number of cross-dependent systems.
-An increase in model-based simulation, analysis, and systems engineering was shown.
-Including an increase in cross-technology simulations; coupling analysis, optimization, build, test, and certification.
-Advanced techniques were shown for concurrent simulation and co-simulation.
+The area of system modeling and simulation saw growth in a new paradigm—thinking of a product as a number of cross-dependent systems.
+An increase in model-based simulation, analysis, and systems engineering was shown, including an increase in cross-technology simulations, such as coupling analysis, optimization, build, test, and certification.
+Advanced techniques were displayed for concurrent simulation and co-simulation.

-Predictive Analysis and Uncertainty Quantification shows an increasing demand for qualified fidelity of simulation results, addressing manufacturing product design issues and correlating with physical test data.
-A method of using calculated confidence levels (reliabilities) and sensitivities to replace “Safety Factor” was discussed.
+Predictive analysis and uncertainty quantification show an increasing demand for qualified fidelity of simulation results, addressing manufacturing product design issues, and correlating with physical test data.
+A method of using calculated confidence levels (reliabilities) and sensitivities to replace “Safety Factor” was also discussed.

-Computational Structural Mechanics had several presentations on advanced modeling of composite structures with damage assessment.
-A new methodology for modeling, optimizing and analyzing contact, fasteners, fracture, noise, vibration, and additive manufacturing were showcased.
-A new method for multiscale modeling and analysis was shown.
+Computational structural mechanics had several presentations on advanced modeling of composite structures with damage assessment.
+A new methodology for modeling, optimizing and analyzing contact, fasteners, fracture, noise, vibration, and additive manufacturing was showcased.
+A new method for multiscale modeling and analysis was also shown.

-The Multiphysics seminars showed advanced methods for performing cross-functional concurrent simulation and co-simulation, spanning thermal, acoustics, noise, vibration, fluid-structure, and CFD.
+The multiphysics seminars highlighted advanced methods for performing cross-functional concurrent simulation and co-simulation, spanning thermal, acoustics, noise, vibration, fluid-structure, and CFD.

-Democratizing CAE was a topic in the keynotes as well as several seminars.
-Much of the focus was on increasing the growth in deploying simulation application with embedded knowledge for performing engineering processes (focusing on smart apps for non-expert analyst to exploit CAE tools by a larger workforce).
-Simulation-based knowledge capture and reuse was also discussed.
+Democratizing CAE was a topic in many of the keynotes, as well as several seminars.
+Much of the focus was on increasing the growth in deploying simulation application with embedded knowledge for performing engineering processes (focusing on smart apps for a non-expert analyst to exploit CAE tools by a larger workforce).
+Simulation-based knowledge capture and reuse were also discussed.

-NAFEMS has over fifteen working groups that promote the safe and reliable use of Computer-aided Engineering.
-NAFEMS has also published many books on the topics of CAE and it offers many classes on various topics related to the field.
-The Americas conference highlighted much of the work these groups have done over the past two years and it showed the organization’s desire to improve the state of Computer-aided engineering, FEA, Computational Fluid Dynamics, and more.
+NAFEMS has over fifteen working groups that promote the safe and reliable use of computer-aided engineering.
+NAFEMS has also published many books on the topics of CAE and it offers classes on various topics related to the field.
+The Americas conference highlighted much of the work these groups have done over the past two years, and it demonstrated the organization’s desire to improve the state of computer-aided engineering, FEA, computational fluid dynamics, and more.

 If you’d like to read more about NAFEMS, check out the organization’s website here.